Gers2017/gers2017.github.io/src/pages/posts/twitterdb.md

 Presenting: **TwitterDB™**

 The world's first AI-powered Serverless Database.
-Capable of handling 69 Trillion request per second.
+Capable of handling 69 Trillion requests per second.
 Infinite webscale.
 No SQL, fast and reliable by default.

 Truly an exceptional feat of engineering, redefining what a Database is.